petewall/example-bosh-addon/README.md

 3. How I tested
 4. Other tips

+I know this readme document is big.
+There is no TL,DR because you have to R.  This doc is intended to be read from top to bottom, and not as a reference.
+At least not the first time.

-Hopefully, this will be helpful for understanding how a BOSH _package_, _job_, _release_, _deployment_ and _runtime configs_ work in a very simple setup.
+Hopefully, this will be helpful for understanding how a BOSH _package_, _job_, _release_, _deployment_ and _runtime configs_ work in a very simple example.
 To really get this running in BOSH, you need everything I mentioned in the previous sentance.
 I'll try to break it down piece-by-piece, but understand that we can't really test until it's all in place.

 Anything that I want you to actually run will be in a code block, like this: